julianpeeters/asmifier-caseclass-experiments/README.md

-    V - Steps for which there exists _variation_ between case class ASMifier outputs, depending on the type of the field R - Steps that are _required for instantiation_ (a bare minimum of "functionality") F - Steps that are necessary for the addition of _fields_ (i.e. value members) G - Steps that for which there exists variation between case class ASMifier outputs, depending on if a class is generic
+    V - Steps for which there exists _variation_ between case class ASMifier outputs, depending on the type of the field R - Steps that are _required for instantiation_ (a bare minimum of "functionality") F - Steps that are necessary for the addition of _fields_ (i.e. value members) G - Steps that for which there exists variation between case class ASMifier outputs, if a class is _generic_

     a - Steps for classes that have 1 value member b - Steps for classes that have >1 value member